CharlesMangwa/react-data-fetching/docs/Fetch.md

 `Object` provided to `onIntercept` prop when the request resolves when an error.
 Thus, if `onIntercept` is defined, it will be called right before React Data Fetching rejects the response (which will throw an error and fire `onError`).

-This means that `onIntercept` is the perfect place to catch and handle any error received from your API, before `<ConnectedFetch>` & `<Fetch>` consume the response. `onIntercept` receives as an argument an `InterceptedData` and lets you play with it.
+This means that `onIntercept` is the perfect place to catch and handle any error received from your API, before `<FetchProvider>` & `<Fetch>` consume the response. `onIntercept` receives as an argument an `InterceptedData` and lets you play with it.
 However it expects a `return`-ed value:
 - It can be a `RequestToApi` object, which will let React Data Fetching know that you want to make a new request based on this new object.
 Thus, the previous failing request will be automatically aborted and no error will be thrown.
 - You can also return `null`, which means that you don't want to make any new request.
 By returning so, React Data Fetching will then throw the received response and fire `onError` if you provided it.